Siege of Alexandria (47 BC): Battle for Pharos

-After winning the battle for naval supremacy Caesar turned his attention to Pharos Island.
+After winning the battle for naval supremacy Caesar turned his attention to Pharos Island where the Lighthouse of Alexandria was situated.
 The island was crucial for controlling access into the harbors and was linked to the mainland through a bridge, the Heptastadium, connected by two moles, one from the island and one from the mainland.
 Caesar had stationed a small garrison on the northeastern part of the island opposite the Lighthouse of Alexandria.
 He ordered ten cohorts of legionaries, some light infantry and his Gallic cavalry to board their transports and led them on an amphibious assault of the island while his garrison on the island attacked the Alexandrians simultaneously.

 After a hard-fought battle the Alexandrians retreated from the island.
-Caesar fortified defences around the bridge controlling access to the Pharos, the Alexandrians doing the same on the mainland.
+Caesar fortified defenses around the bridge controlling access to the Pharos, the Alexandrians doing the same on the mainland.
 The bridge had a large arch through which the Alexandrians could send ships to attack Caesar's transports.
 To stop the Alexandrians from doing this Caesar needed to take control of the bridge.
 The day after taking the island he sent several ships with archers and artillery to clear the bridge and he then landed with three cohorts on the bridge.
 He ordered his men to start constructing a rampart on the bridge while men from the Pharos brought up stones to block the arch.
 The Alexandrians suddenly launched a two-pronged counterattack by land and sea to take the bridge back.
 Caesar's captains decided to take the initiative themselves by landing archers and slingers on the bridge to fend off the enemy ships.
 The Alexandrians, however, landed their troops behind them and attacked them from the rear.
 Caesar's light troops were quickly outfought by the heavily armed Alexandrian soldiers.
 Caesar was now caught in a pincer and ordered his troops to withdraw to their transports.

-In the panic, Caesar's craft was swamped by soldiers, forcing him to remove his armour and then swim to shore, holding his left hand above water to save some important documents.
+In the panic, Caesar's craft was swamped by soldiers, forcing him to remove his armor and then swim to shore, holding his left hand above water to save some important documents.
 The battle ended in defeat; although Pharos Island was still in Caesar's hands, the bridge was not.
 He had lost some eight hundred men (about half legionnaires and half sailors) but morale remained high and Caesar's men continued to repulse enemy attacks.